Modulisme 051

 For example some instruments include Reverb, Delay, Frequency Shifting, Ring Modulation, Phaser, etc… And in such case I don’t see the point of adding anything.

-Again, such choices would be related to my compositional need and if I’d like to process a sound in a way that my system may not allow then I’d consider using a pedal.
+Again, such choices would be related to my compositional need and if I’d like to process a sound in a way that my system may not allow then I’d consider using a pedal or some plug ins (GRM Tools, Wave…).
 For instance in some parts of my Session 001, I had processed my Easel K thru the Fuzz FX of the Eventide H9 Pedal, or a Moogerfooger Ring Modulator.

 Since then I got rid of the Eventide and I am still using the Moogerfooger + keeping my reverb external relying on the Ekdahl Moisturizer Spring Reverb.